-We presented the assessment, adjustment and weighting of ground motion prediction models adopted for the current update of the Swiss national seismic hazard delivered by the Swiss Seis-mological Service.
+We presented the assessment, adjustment and weighting of ground motion prediction models adopted for the current update of the Swiss national seismic hazard delivered by the Swiss Seismological Service.
 The hazard estimates are based on bringing together the best elements of both empirical and stochastic ground motion prediction models.
 We used only consolidated empirical models largely used and tested in Europe and worldwide, namely those of Zhao et al. (2006: ZETAL06), Chiou and Youngs (2008: CY08), Cauzzi and Faccioli (2008: CF08) and Akkar and Bommer (2010: AB10).
 While we are aware that the release of an updated GMPE by the same authors generally supersedes previous models and should therefore be preferred, users' experience shows that potential issues with newly-published GMPEs are generally spotted several months after the release through testing in several applied research projects.
 We decided not to take this risk in the update of the national Swiss seismic hazard maps and to rely on consolidated models, of which strengths and deficiencies we believe are well informed.
-As to the stochastic models, we adopted the Swiss-specific prediction of Edwards and Fäh (2013b: EF13) that are based on a well-defined Swiss reference-rock profile by Poggi et al. (2011).
+As to the stochastic models, we adopted the Swiss reference-rock profile by Poggi et al. (2011).
 This marks a significant discontinuity with respect to traditional empirical ground motion prediction studies, where the definition of the reference rock through ground types determined by the surface geology and $V{5,30}$ values (often estimated and not measured) can be vague and incomplete.
 Consistent with the most recent state-of-the-art in ground motion characterisation for PSHA (Renault, 2014, Coppersmith et al., 2014), we adjusted the empirical predictive models to match the amplification and attenuation levels typical of the Swiss reference rock, and made them suitable for predictions at moderate-to-low magnitudes (Stafford, 2011) typical of the instrumentally recorded seismicity of the greater Swiss region.
 The uncertainty estimates in our updated hazard model are based on single-station sigma values obtained through two alternative approaches; using a regionally independent model for within-event ground motion variability (Rodriguez-Marek et al., (2013), and using Swiss specific within-event ground motion variability (Edwards and Fäh, 2013b).